MatthwFrost/Simpletodo/README.md

     ```
     todo
     ```
+(This will create the todo file in your current directory)

 ## Changing names

 #### File name
-- If you want to chagne the names of the 'todo.md' files:
+- If you want to change the names of the 'todo.md' files:

 ```
     cd ~/Simpletodo